manojbaishya/dojo.java/README.md

 * Batch framework for Java — https://github.com/j-easy/easy-batch
 * Object-functional extension for Java — https://github.com/vavr-io/vavr
 * Java binary serialization and cloning — https://github.com/EsotericSoftware/kryo

+### Design

+1. LLD of chess

+### System Design Problems

+#### Basics

+1. Design a chess game
+2. Design a simple URL shortening service.
+3. Design a basic chat application.
+4. Design a file storage system.
+5. Design a simple social media platform.
+6. Design a simple search engine.
+7. Design a simple e-commerce website.
+8. Design a basic ride-sharing system.
+9. Design a basic video streaming service.
+10. Design a simple recommendation system.
+11. Design a basic food delivery app.
+12. Design a parking lot management system.
+13. Design a simple music streaming service.
+14. Design a basic online ticket booking system.
+15. Design a simple note-taking application.
+16. Design a weather forecasting system.
+17. Design a basic email service.
+18. Design a file synchronization system.
+19. Design a simple calendar application.
+20. Design a basic online quiz platform.
+21. Design a user authentication system.

+#### Advanced

+1. Design a URL-shortening service like bit.ly.
+2. Design a distributed key-value store like Redis.
+3. Design a scalable social network like Facebook.
+4. Design a scalable recommendation system like Netflix.
+5. Design a distributed file system like Hadoop's HDFS.
+6. Design a real-time messaging system like WhatsApp.
+7. Design a web crawler like Google.
+8. Design a distributed cache like Memcached.
+9. Design a content delivery network (CDN) like Cloudflare.
+10. Design a scalable search engine like Google.
+11. Design a ride-sharing system like Uber.
+12. Design a video streaming service like YouTube.
+13. Design an online food delivery system like Zomato.
+14. Design a collaborative document editing system like Google Docs.
+15. Design an e-commerce platform like Amazon.
+16. Design a recommendation system for an online marketplace.
+17. Design a fault-tolerant distributed database system.
+18. Design a scalable event-driven system like Twitter.
+19. Design a scalable photo-sharing platform like Instagram.
+20. Design a distributed task scheduling system.

+### Design Patterns

+#### Creational patterns
+These patterns provide various object creation mechanisms, which increase the flexibility and reuse of existing code.

+1. Factory Method
+2. Abstract Factory
+3. Builder
+4. Prototype
+5. Singleton

+#### Structural patterns
+These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

+1. Adapter
+2. Bridge
+3. Composite
+4. Decorator
+5. Facade
+6. Flyweight
+7. Proxy

+#### Behavioral patterns
+These patterns are concerned with algorithms and the assignment of responsibilities between objects.

+1. Chain of Responsibility
+2. Command
+3. Iterator
+4. Mediator
+5. Memento
+6. Observer